 Generous sending limits: The entry-level Starter plan lets you send up to 1,000 emails per day, per mailbox, while the Premium plan bumps that up to 3,000.
 That’s more than enough for any small- to medium-sized business.

-Hostinger Reach email marketing: Hostinger offers a new email service focused on marketing.
+Hostinger Reach email marketing: Hostinger offers a new email marketing service.
 It’s similar to bulk email services like Brevo and MailChimp, and complements the regular business email features nicely.

 Extra storage available: If your storage space isn’t enough, Hostinger makes it easy to buy more during checkout.
 You can choose from an extra 30 GB or 50 GB.